davidcalikes/Late-Gigs/docs/README.md

 * Google Sheets API: To store the user data.

-* Gmail API: To send emails to the app's users
+* Gmail API: To send emails to the app's users.

 * Google Auth: Required to authenticate Google Creds and underpin the Domain Wide Delegation feature I used to authorised Gmail API.